leophys/fart/docs/RESOURCES.md

 For the client interface, I have very clearly in mind the UX from [github.com/bettercap/bettercap][b].
 It is a repl with a custom set of commands.

+### TLS

+TLS is hard; TLS done properly is crazy.
+Fortunately, there are a bunch of crazy people out there that provided us with good tools to handle tough stuff.
+One of such tools is [mkcert][k], to generate and install a certificate chain.
+This should allow one to perform transparent proxying properly.

 [c]: https://git.lattuga.net/boyska/circolog